 A German technology expert, Gundbert’s personal mission is to make technology work for the purpose of democratic defence and security institutions.
 He co-founded Helsing, a security and artificial intelligence company that specialises in real-time information processing software, with the aim of strengthening Europe’s liberal democracies by providing the clearest image possible of an operating environment.
 Assisting democratic governments in becoming technology makers not takers, Helsing has quickly become one of the fastest growing tech companies in Europe.
 A self-described ‘transatlanticist’, Gundbert is also a Member of Atlantik-Brücke, a non-profit association which aims to deepen transatlantic cooperation.
 Gundbert previously served as a commissioner at the German Federal Ministry of Defence, in which role he contributed to the design of the Cyber and Information Domain Command, a new military service related to the information domain.

-Tamara currently serves as the Minister of Public Administration, Digital Society and Media in Montenegro, in which role she advocates for public administration reform, digital transformation and the development of e-government services.
-Prior to her current role, Tamara was integral to the launch of the Government of California’s Digital Innovation Office, established to improve the state’s digital services.
+Tamara served as the Minister of Public Administration, Digital Society and Media in Montenegro, in which role she advocated for public administration reform, digital transformation and the development of e-government services.
+Prior to this, Tamara was integral to the launch of the Government of California’s Digital Innovation Office, established to improve the state’s digital services.
 In this capacity, she led the COVID-19 digital response, the Policy Design Lab and the Inclusive by Design initiative.
 She is also the Co-Founder and former deputy director of the Office of Innovation at the California Health and Human Services Agency, where she was responsible for driving innovation to provide critical healthcare and social services.
 She has been involved with a number of organisations and programmes, including Alchemist, CivicMakers, Code for America, New America and most recently, Regional School of Public Administration (ReSPA), where she provides support for public administration reform in the Western Balkans.

 Kate Sutton is the Commissioning Editor of international reviews at Artforum, prior to which she served as a resident professor of the WHW Akademija in Zagreb, Croatia.
 She supported the founding of Baibakov Art Projects, where she was responsible for the non-profit organisation’s blog and posted about the Russian and international art scenes.
 Sutton has also worked as an associate curator in Moscow.
 She regularly contributes to artforum.com and has also written pieces for ArtReview, Bidoun, Billboard and Cultured, among others.
 A recipient of the Andy Warhol Foundation’s Arts Writers Grant, she notably participant in the first Mobile Biennale.